How to Actually Set your Yoga Class Prices: A Comprehensive Guide

 - This strategy does not have your clients at the forefront.
-There is consideration for the value provided and the value perceived by your client base.
+There is a consideration for the value provided and the value perceived by your client base.

 - It completely ignores the local competition.
 Just setting your prices based on your direct, indirect and fixed costs will impact your market share.
 You may end up pricing too low, foregoing potential profits, or price too high, and lose your rightful place in the market.

 Sometimes, businesses try to grow their market share by setting their prices low in the beginning and then gradually increasing their rates over time as their client base increases.
 This is called the market penetration strategy.

 This would especially work, if your studio is located in an area where you have a lot of competition from other yoga studios, or even businesses offering pilates, barre and other fitness gyms and studios.